gsuntres/react-router/README.md

 * products.view
 * products.view.details

-In a browser environment the above you have the equivalent urls:
+In a browser environment the above would have the following urls:

 * /products/view
 * /products/view/details

-A ``Route`` will make sure the element will get rendered on the requested navigation path (main.route1).
+A ``Route`` makes sure elements get rendered when navigation path is active (main.route1).

 ```js
 import { Route } from '@gsuntres/react-router'